SourceForge Logo

 The C++ code will stay GPL forever, of course.
 And this is good.

-For my perl scripts (and only for those) I started to licence them with Artistic Licence because it seems the perl community does this quite often and I want to do my perl programming the "perl way of life".
+Steffen's perl scripts are licensed under the Artistic Licence because it seems the perl community does this quite often and he wanted to do his perl programming the "perl way of life".